irwtdvoys/logbook/README.md

 ## What is it?

-Simple wrapper for interaction with [Monolog](https://github.com/Seldaek/monolog)'s Registry system allowing legacy systems to benefit modern logging.
+Simple wrapper for interaction with [Monolog](https://github.com/Seldaek/monolog)'s Registry system allowing legacy systems to benefit from modern logging.

 For more complex Monolog setups with multiple channels and handlers a better solutions would be [Monolog Cascade](https://github.com/theorchard/monolog-cascade).